surajkewat72/Profocto/CONTRIBUTING.md

-# Contributing to Profile Élegante
+# Contributing to Profocto

-Thank you for your interest in contributing to Profile Élegante!
+Thank you for your interest in contributing to Profocto!
 This document provides guidelines and information for contributors.

 ## 🤝 How to Contribute